 Of course, egg allergies are more common in those with milk allergies, and eggs don’t fit into a vegan diet.
-In fact, eggs are rarely used in our house, unless baked, due to prior childhood allergies (both myself and husband!).
-But since many of you can and do enjoy eggs, I wanted to share some scrambled egg secrets with you today.
+But since eggs are dairy-free, and many of you can and do enjoy eggs, I wanted to share some secrets for creamy dairy-free scrambled eggs with you today.

 So many recipes have evolved over the years to “always” include dairy, even when completely unnecessary, and scrambled eggs would be one of them.
 Milk and cream actually make eggs heavier.
 Simply using water produces light and fluffy eggs – no milk substitutes required!

 To help with both the ingredients and technique, I have a time-tested reader recipe and a chef “recipe” for perfect dairy-free scrambled eggs every time.